Hamas-ur-Rehman/Building-Modern-Systems-Theory-and-Implementation/README.md

 ## Instructor

 **Hamas ur Rehman** is a visiting faculty member at UET Peshawar, specializing in computational intelligence and modern system implementation.
-With extensive experience in AI-driven technologies and system design, Hamas brings a wealth of knowledge and practical insights to the course, ensuring that students gain both theoretical understanding and hands-on experience.
+With extensive experience in AI-driven technologies and system design.
 ---